-Macroperiphyton In-Stream Cover %: Refers to the aerial percent of the substrate that is covered with readily visible algae.
+Macroperiphyton In-Stream Cover %: Refers to the aerial percent of the substrate that is covered with readily visible algae, excluding the film of non-filamentous algae growing on the substrate assessed as periphyton.
 Write in the approximate percent of the substrate that is covered by this type of algae.
 (Macroperiphyton has no accepted taxonomic or scientific meaning; it is a descriptive term used by OCC-WQ.).